jaredtking/heartbeat/README.md

 ## Metrics

 At the core of heartbeat is the tracking of various metrics.
 Metrics need not be explicitly defined.
-Instead, as data comes in, metrics will be created as need be.
+Instead, as data comes in, metrics will be created on the fly.

 ### Nomenclature